Time To Rebuild The Malaysian Judiciary

 And so there grew a culture of fawning and toadying.
 When the malaise grew into a culture of servility, the rot began.

-A judge who is unable to rise by merit but has ascended by his relatives or friends should be run out of the system.
+A judge who cannot rise by merit but has ascended by his relatives or friends should be run out of the system.

 There are many types of judges.